kbase/narrative/docs/testing/writing-unit-tests.md

 ```
 In this test, `runCodeThatTakesACallback` does some kind of code execution, then calls the callback with the result.
 The only way we can test the result of that code is to write our own callback in the tester that then calls `done` when it's done running.

-Examples of where this is needed are jQuery event listeners (e.g. `$x.trigger('someEvent', input)`) or the messages that use the `monoBus` (most messaging that goes through the app cell, input widgets, etc.).
+Examples of where this is needed are jQuery event listeners (e.g. `$x.trigger('someEvent', input)`) or the messages that use the `monoBus` (i.e. most messaging that goes through the app cell, input widgets, etc.).

 ### Mocking and Spies